 Larry Mitchell used to work at home, near Fremantle, and is known for his Rottnest and Abrolhos paintings, and his rendering of water.

 Jenny Dawson has a workshop and small gallery in her studio in Unit 3 of J Shed.
-This is currently under threat from a huge expansion of Sunset Events lease of Unit 1.
+This is continually under threat from an expansion of Sunset Events inappropriate lease of Unit 1.

 Zinongo Gallery, 47 Lefroy Road, shows the work of Zimbabwean potter Njalikwa Zongwe.